KrisNathan/db-project-tokopee/README.md

 # Tokopee

+This project uses Git LFS for storing the provided dataset and it's conversion to SQL.

+## System Dependency

+- `uv`
+- `npm`
+- `docker` (optional)

 ## Rendering ERD Diagrams

-Ensure you have npm installed.
+Ensure you have npm installed for this step.

 ```sh
 uv run render_erd.py